For rainy days, warming stews, soups and curries are nourishing and comforting. Beef Osso Buco has always been a favourite of ours.

 Recipe adapted from Pete Evans cookbook Paleo Every Day.

-- 1 500g pack of The Meat Club rump steak, cut into pieces
+- 1 500g pack of The Meat Club dice steak

 - 2L beef stock